-You probably got into this business for a combination of two reasons…
+You probably got into this business for one of two reasons:

 #1 Make More Money